Justin Bieber And Beyoncé Robbed Of Awards In Out Of Touch Grammys

 — Paul (PJ) Rieckhoff (@PaulRieckhoff) February 13, 2017

-One user lamented, “Justin Bieber’s entire career came down to this record.
+“Justin Bieber’s entire career came down to this record.
 Purpose was literally FULL of hits and had every right to win album of the year.
 Wow,” another user lamented.

-Another individual kept it blunt, stating, “I still listen to Justin Bieber’s album straight thru.”
+“I still listen to Justin Bieber’s album straight thru.”

-One user noted, “Say what you want about the guy but Bieber got snubbed to walk away with nothing today, you’ll hear a good Bieber song on the radio tomorrow.”
+“Say what you want about the guy but Bieber got snubbed to walk away with nothing today, you’ll hear a good Bieber song on the radio tomorrow,” one user noted.

-Another non-Bieber fan wrote, “I will say this, I personally think Bieber should have won album of the year just because Purpose is just a great album.”
+“I will say this, I personally think Bieber should have won album of the year just because Purpose is just a great album,” another non-Bieber fan wrote.

 I will say this, I personally think Bieber should have won album of the year just because Purpose is just a great album,